arclab-hku/UAPE_planner/README.md

-# kFET_planner: fast trajectory planning for dynamic environments
+# UAPE_planner: Uncertainty-Aware and Perception-Enhanced trajectory planning for dynamic environments

 To run in Gazebo simulation, first modify gazebo_sim/launch/sim.sh line 7, l8-20. use your workspace name to replace "han_ws".